 My friend Angela Roberts has an amazing food blog called Spinach Tiger.
 You have to go check it out because it has so many awesome recipes with beautiful photos that will make you drool.
 She has a knack for taking recipes that can be intimidating and making them very doable.
 I am so excited because she agreed to create recipe to share with just my lucky readers.
 Yay!
 I love her food and I am sure you will too.
 Today, she is going to share some fabulous tips with us on how to freeze soup and her very own recipe for Bean Soup with Ham Bone.
-Can you freeze bean soup?
+Can you freeze bean soup with ham bone?
 Yes, just follow these simple steps on how to freeze soup and you will have some on hand for any occasion.

 This bean soup is that perfect hearty, winter soup that will serve as a whole meal.
 It’s made with the left over ham bone, and a bag of beans with 13 varieties.
 You can use one type of bean if you prefer, such as a navy or great northern bean.
 The ham bone was left over from Christmas dinner and put into the refrigerator.
 It was a rather large bone still containing a good amount of ham, which was used to cut up and put back into the soup.
 If you don’t have these kinds of beans or a ham bone, I’ve put substitutions in the recipe.